sergiofrubio/sergiofrubio/README.md

 # ¡Hi, I'm Sergio!

 ## About me
-"I am a Computer Science student and a developer passionate about technology and programming.
+I am a Computer Science student and a developer passionate about technology and programming.
 I love learning new skills and applying my knowledge to interesting projects.
 I am committed to continuous improvement and always seek challenges that allow me to grow professionally and personally.

 ## Interests
 - Web Development